-- 3.1 All students and staff can help to: - prevent harassment by being sensitive to the reactions and needs of others, and ensuring that their conduct does not cause offence; - discourage harassment by others through making it clear that such conduct is unacceptable, and supporting colleagues and peers who are taking steps to stop the harassment - 3.2 Students who have been bullied will be supported by offering an immediate opportunity to discuss the experience with a learning mentor or member of staff of their choice; given re-assurance and continuous support.
-Parents will be informed. - 3.3 Students who have bullied will be helped by discussing what happened and discovering why the student became involved.
-Parents will be informed. - 3.4 Disciplinary steps may be taken in line with our Behaviour Policy and only in extreme cases will exclusion of any kind be considered. - 3.5 Within the curriculum the school will raise the awareness of the nature of bullying in PSHE and assemblies.
-Differentiated learning approaches teach the students (as far as is possible in the context of the students' complex needs) to have respect for each other, to be aware of other people's needs and to find a trusted adult who will help them with any personal problems. - 3.6 Some staff have trained in 'restorative justice' and occasionally this method is used to resolve 'low-level annoyance' issues that may arise between students. - 3.7 Where incidents are considered to be serious, parents will be asked to be involved in the subsequent action and restoration process, if this is considered to promote consistency and eliminate the possibility of reoccurrence. - 3.8 Due to the nature of the student's complex needs, incidents of students bullying or harassing staff are unlikely.
+3.1 All students and staff can help to:

+- prevent harassment by being sensitive to the reactions and needs of others, and ensuring that their conduct does not cause offence; - discourage harassment by others through making it clear that such conduct is unacceptable, and supporting colleagues and peers who are taking steps to stop the harassment

+3.2 Students who have been bullied will be supported by offering an immediate opportunity to discuss the experience with a learning mentor or member of staff of their choice; given re-assurance and continuous support.
+Parents will be informed.

+3.3 Students who have bullied will be helped by discussing what happened and discovering why the student became involved.
+Parents will be informed.

+3.4 Disciplinary steps may be taken in line with our Behaviour Policy and only in extreme cases will exclusion of any kind be considered.

+3.5 Within the curriculum the school will raise the awareness of the nature of bullying in PSHE and assemblies.
+Differentiated learning approaches teach the students (as far as is possible in the context of the students' complex needs) to have respect for each other, to be aware of other people's needs and to find a trusted adult who will help them with any personal problems.

+3.6 Some staff have trained in 'restorative justice' and occasionally this method is used to resolve 'low-level annoyance' issues that may arise between students.

+3.7 Where incidents are considered to be serious, parents will be asked to be involved in the subsequent action and restoration process, if this is considered to promote consistency and eliminate the possibility of reoccurrence.

+3.8 Due to the nature of the student's complex needs, incidents of students bullying or harassing staff are unlikely.
 Staff who consider they have been bullied by a student should talk to a member of the senior leadership team or the Headteacher.

+4. Bullying outside School

+4.1 Head teachers have the legal power to make sure pupils behave outside of school premises (state schools only).
+This includes bullying that happens anywhere off the school premises, for example on public transport or in a town centre.
+School staff can also choose to report bullying to the police or local council.

-4. Monitoring, evaluation and review
+5. Monitoring, evaluation and review

-4.1 The sch nool will review this policy a annually a and as sess its implem entation and İ effectiv eness.
-The poli cy will be pi romote d and imp olemer nted thre oughout i the school.
+5.1 The school will review this policy annually and assess its implementation and effectiveness.
+The policy will be promoted and implemented throughout the school.